 LTV MTV Technical Manuals

-The US Army, as part of its drawdown efforts in Afghanistan, needs to train Afghan vehicle operators and service technicians on how to maintain and repair the allied tactical vehicle fleet.
+The US Army, as part of its drawdown efforts in Afghanistan, needs to train Afghan vehicle operators and repair the allied tactical vehicle fleet.

 Today’s military vehicles are complex technical machines, and the skills and the knowledge needed to maintain and repair them require on-going training and support.
 In Afghanistan, the US Army needs to train Afghan nationals, who primarily speak Dari or Pashto, and sometimes read at only a 3rd grade level, how to perform these maintenance and repair tasks.
 Additionally, military specifications for training manuals are very structured and are designed without these types of end-users in mind, which can make their learning inefficient.
 Finally, English speakers will need to use these manuals as well, so a a bilingual solution is needed.